coursera/coursera_autograder/README.rst

 Subcommands
 -----------

-grade
+grade local
-^^^^^
+^^^^^^^^^^^

-This grade subcommand loosely replicates the production grading environment on your local machine, including applying CPU and memory limits, running as the correct user id, mounting the external file systems correctly, and relinquishing the appropriate extra linux capabilities.
+This ``grade local`` subcommand loosely replicates the production grading environment on your local machine.
 Note that because the GrID system has adopted a defense-in-depth or layered defensive posture, not all layers of the production environment can be faithfully replicated locally.

-The grade subcommand has 2 sub-sub-commands. ``local`` runs a local grader container image on a sample submission found on the local file system.
-The future ``remote`` sub-sub-command will run a local grader container image on a sample submission downloaded from Coursera.org.
-This sub-sub-command is intended to help instructional teams verify new versions of their graders correctly handle problematic submissions.
+``grade local`` runs a local grader container image on a sample submission on the local file system, provided as part of the command.
+This command is intended to help instructional teams verify new versions of their graders correctly handle problematic submissions.